 Opening the ERCOT markets to participation by aggregations of distribution-connected small commercial and residential Loads will require development of alternative Network Modeling provisions.
 This section of the requirements document sets forth the criteria for the initial rollout of those provisions.

 The location of a Load Resource in the Network Model is identified in the Resource Asset Code.
-During the initial phase of ALR participation in the ERCOT markets, membership in an ALR shall be limited to metered Load sites within the same ERCOT Load Zone.
+Membership in an ALR shall be limited to metered Load sites within the same ERCOT Load Zone.
 Consistent with current practice for distribution-level single-site Load Resources, the TDSP in collaboration with the Resource Entity and ERCOT will assign each ALR to a single Load point in the ERCOT Common Information Model (CIM).
 The total Demand response capability of all ALRs assigned to any single Load point shall be capped at 100% of the rating of the Load point.
 The rating of a Load point is defined as the value estimated by the ERCOT State Estimator for that Load point at the time of the ERCOT historic coincident peak Demand.

 In the long-term, ALR participation in the markets may require an ALR to associate with multiple Loads in the ERCOT CIM while preserving the ability of the ERCOT Independent System Operator (ISO) to dispatch Resources for congestion management based on their location.
 ERCOT will engage with stakeholders during the phase 1 of ALR participation to identify workable options for this phase 2 approach.
 Because phase 2 will require changes to market rules and potentially Substantive Rules, and is certain to require significant ERCOT system upgrades, ERCOT hereby establishes a set of caps on initial ALR participation.
 These caps are implemented in order to avoid system degradation (which could occur if large numbers of ALRs begin are participating) and potential challenges to effective congestion management and grid reliability (due to dispersion of participating Loads with insufficient locational specificity).
 The caps shall be lifted upon development and implementation of phase 2 of the ALR network modeling approach.